pkerpedjiev/emptypipes/_drafts/2015-10-15-kings-jewels.md

 <meta charset="utf-8">
 <link rel='stylesheet' href='/css/kings-jewels.css'>

-A long time ago, in a land far away, a gallant knight rescues the king's life.
-To show his gratitude, the king offers him one of his jewels as a reward.
-The king, however, is eccetric and demands the knight follow a certain procedure when making his choice.
-He must pick a jewel from the treasure chest at random, and immediately decide if he wants it.
-If he wants it, the jewel is his and he goes home.
-If he doesn't, the jewel is placed in another chest and can never be chosen again.
-The knight gets to pick again as long as there are jewels left in the chest.
-The king, generous as he is eccentric, tells the knight the number of jewels in the box before he begins picking.
+A long time ago, in an alternate universe, you rescue the king's life.
+To show his gratitude, the king promises you one of his jewels as a reward.
+He takes out his bag of jewels and tells you that you can reach into the bag and randomly choose one of the jewels.
+If you like it, you can keep it.
+If you don't, you to place it into another bag and loses the opportunity to ever take that jewel.
+Judging by the size of the bag, you estimate that there are 10 jewels inside.

-How should the knight proceed if he wants to score the best jewel in chest?
-Should he just take the first one he picks or should he look at a few before deciding on one to take home?
+**How should you proceed in order to maximize your chances of scoring the best jewel in the bag?** Should you just take the first one you pick or should you look at a few before deciding on one to take home?
 If so, how many?

 There is a concrete mathematical solution, but in this case, it's more informative to run some simulations and see what the outcome is.
 The histograms